 Few planners, lawyers, business leaders, and designers who influence metropolitan development understand the complexity of real estate development.
 They are not as effective as they could be in improving the way development occurs.
 Many of those trained in a single field, such as business, law, or urban planning, could be more effective in creating places that contribute to a positive quality of life for people of all incomes and preserve the natural environment if they had an education that spanned several professional fields.

-Real estate development directly or indirectly affects energy consumption, global climate change, social relations and equity, public finance, foreign policy, capital markets, and personal and corporate wealth creation.
+Request Information ApplyReal estate development directly or indirectly affects energy consumption, global climate change, social relations and equity, public finance, foreign policy, capital markets, and personal and corporate wealth creation.
 Long a consumer of locally generated finance, it became the newest global financial asset class in the 1990s, joining stocks, bonds, and cash.
 And as recent experience has shown, the collapse of a real estate bubble can cause a severe recession.

 Most real estate development of the last half-century has taken the form of standard products built in a low-density, sprawling fashion.
-These standard product types are generally exclusively served by automobile, and their form is largely determined by parking and access by car.
+These standard product types are generally exclusively served by automobiles, and their form is largely determined by parking and access by car.
 Most zoning ordinances in the United States mandate this form of development.
 The actors in the real estate industry, including developers, bankers, investors, and consultants, have all been trained in this type of development.
 However, it has spawned many unintended, negative social, economic, fiscal, and environmental consequences.

 The University of Michigan real estate program is committed to a different way, a progressive approach to developing real estate and the built environment in the U.S. and worldwide.

-The focus of the UM program is on creating places that offer alternatives to auto-oriented development and that reduce environmental impact, enhance choices for people of all incomes, and have many uses within walking distance of one another.
+The focus of the U-M program is on creating places that offer alternatives to auto-oriented development and that reduce environmental impact, enhance choices for people of all incomes, and have many uses within walking distance of one another.
 The Michigan real estate program teaches students about building sustainable places that minimize the ecological footprint of the built environment.
 We explore how to build a sense of place that also encourages housing for all income levels while creating long-term wealth to motivate investors to care about the quality of the built environment.
 Ultimately, the program encourages building places that we can feel proud of our role in creating.

 Faculty whose teaching and research relate to real estate: